Joseph Sweeney (American politician)

 Joe Sweeney (born November 8, 1993) is a New Hampshire State Representative, elected in 2012.
 He is a Republican from Salem, representing Rockingham District 08.
-He is also currently Executive Director of the New Hampshire Republican State Committee.
+He was previously the Executive Director of the New Hampshire Republican State Committee.

+In March, 2025, Rep. Sweeney proposed an amendment to the state's budget bill that would eliminate funding for the New Hampshire State Council on the Arts and the New Hampshire State Library.